MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 	* Case of *software swap* (dedicated *swap task*): change the task actions:

-		* Swap back and frame buffers.
+		* Swap back and front buffers.
-		* Wait for the end of buffers swap: ensure the LCD driver does not use anymore the old LCD frame buffer.
+		* Wait for the end of buffers swap: ensure the LCD driver does not use anymore the old front buffer.
     	* Remove all the code concerning the post-flush restoration (the call to ``memcpy`` or the use of a DMA).
 In both cases, the call to ``LLUI_DISPLAY_flushDone()`` is removed.
     	* Unlock the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address and the flush identifier.